 Pellet stoves: an ecologically sound replacement

-So I replaced my cold and drafty fireplace with a wood burning insert.
+So I replaced my cold and drafty fireplace with a wood burning insert (“insert” means putting a stove…into a fireplace!)
 Before Montreal enacted the 2013 anti-fireplace law (controversial, for good reason), I wanted to install an EPA-certified stove insert.
 But at the time, the city disallowed solid fuel stoves and masonry heaters.
-The law is now revised, so that fuel type is not important if the emissions certification protects air quality.
+The law is now revised so that fuel type is not important if the emissions certification protects air quality.

 This is how I enjoyed my new fireplace in the winter of 2015:

 This is how it looked with the new floor (the floor is important; insurance policies require 18 inches of tile or fireproof flooring in front of the hearth):

-And this post’s cover photo is how I enjoy the pellet stove in the winter, as of 2016.
+This post’s cover photo (wayyyyy up ^) is how I enjoy the pellet stove in the winter as of 2016.
 In 2017, I added a beanbag to meditate and lounge in front of the fire.

-I buy my pellets at Reno Depot, and a bag lasts me about three to four days, lounging in the TV den/office space for about 4 hours per night (a bag is about 12 hours of burn).
-At around $5 a bag, this is an inexpensive way to be warm, comfortable, and happy (the Danes have one word for all three: hyggelige) on a cold night.
+I buy my pellets at Reno Depot and at Rona on St. Patrick, and a bag lasts me about three to four days, lounging in the TV den/office space for about 4 hours per night (a bag is about 12 hours of burn).
+At around $5.75 a bag, this is an inexpensive way to be warm, comfortable, and happy (the Danes have one word for all three: hyggelige) on a cold night.